daniel-buchanan/keycloak-aws-ses-email-provider/README.md

 # Keycloak Email Provider for AWS SES (Simple Email Service)

-This is a drop-in Email Provider SPI replacement implementation for [Keycloak SSO](https://www.keycloak.org) server.
+This is a drop-in Email Provider SPI replacement implementation for the default SMTP one provided by [Keycloak SSO](https://www.keycloak.org) server.

+This is forked from the original implementation by [dasniko](https://github.com/dasniko/keycloak-aws-ses-email-provider).
+The only changes from the original implementation are to be updated to work with KeyCloak 25 and Java 21.

+Niko's original warnings apply:
-It's for demo purposes only and can be used as base for your own implementation.
+> It's for demo purposes only and can be used as base for your own implementation.
+>

-The codebase is provided _as-is_ and might not be free of errors.
+> The codebase is provided _as-is_ and might not be free of errors.
-So, you're on your own when using it.
+> So, you're on your own when using it.
-Generally, this project is _work in progress_.
+> Generally, this project is _work in progress_.

 ## Dependencies